The march toward the inevitable began last May.

 My mother died last week.

-as the corn went in the ground in southern Illinois last May: pancreatic cancer, inoperable because of both size and location, already spread to her liver and surrounding lymph nodes.
+She was diagnosed as the corn went in the ground in southern Illinois last May: pancreatic cancer, inoperable because of both size and location, already spread to her liver and surrounding lymph nodes.
 Stage 4.
 The second-opinion doctor at Barnes actually told her, "You seem like a nice person.
 I'm sorry."